 Weight loss or gain could be another sign of your loved one abusing drugs.
 They may appear very talkative or show signs of hyperactivity if they are taking stimulants.
 In many cases, a person will be seen clenching their jaw if they are on drugs.
 These individuals will also usually display a decline in personal appearance and grooming habits.
 These are all tell-tale signs of drug abuse.

 Help for Your Loved One Abusing Drugs

 If you recognize any of these signs of your loved one abusing drugs, talk to them and let them know that you are only concerned for their well-being.
-Suggest professional treatment in an inpatient addiction rehab facility and let them know that you will be there to support them throughout their treatment program and afterward.
+Suggest professional treatment and detox in an inpatient addiction rehab facility and let them know that you will be there to support them throughout their treatment program and afterward.
 Try to make them see that they do not want to continue on the path of destruction.